Lincoln, Nebraska: State capital

 Nebraska was granted statehood on March 1, 1867.
 The capital of the Nebraska Territory had been Omaha since the creation of the territory in 1854.
 Most of its population lived south of the Platte River.
-After much of the territory south of the Platte was considered annexation to Kansas, the territorial legislature voted to place the capital south of the river and as far west as possible.
+After much of the territory south of the Platte was considered for annexation to Kansas, the territorial legislature voted to place the capital south of the river and as far west as possible.
 Before the vote to remove the capital from Omaha, Omaha Senator J. N. H. Patrick made a last-ditch effort to derail the move by having the future capital named after recently assassinated President Abraham Lincoln.
 Many of the people south of the Platte had been sympathetic to the Confederate cause in the recently concluded Civil War.
 It was assumed that senators south of the river would not vote to pass the measure if the future capital was named after Lincoln.
 In the end, the motion to name the future capital Lincoln was ineffective in blocking the measure and the vote to move the capital south of the Platte was successful, with the passage of the Removal Act in 1867.

 The Removal Act called for the formation of a Capital Commission to site the capital on state-owned land.
-On July 18, 1867, the Commission, composed of Governor David Butler, Secretary of State Thomas Kennard, and State Auditor John Gillespie, began to tour sites for the new capital.
+On July 18, 1867, the commission, composed of Governor David Butler, Secretary of State Thomas Kennard, and State Auditor John Gillespie, began to tour sites for the new capital.
 The village of Lancaster was chosen, in part due to its salt flats and marshes.
 Lancaster had approximately 30 residents.
 Disregarding the original plat of the village of Lancaster, Kennard platted Lincoln on a broader scale.
 The plat of the village of Lancaster was not dissolved nor abandoned; it became Lincoln when the Lincoln plat files were finished on September 6, 1867.
 To raise money for the construction of a capital, an auction of lots was held.